-Herefordshire and Worcestershire are safer.
-There are fewer fire-related incidents and associated deaths, injuries and damage because our work to prevent and protect against fires is working well.
-Our attendance times to life-threatening emergencies have improved.
+Herefordshire and Worcestershire are safe There are fewer fire-related incidents and associated deaths, injuries and damage beca our work to prevent and protect against fires working well.
+Our attendance times to life threatening emergencies have improved. er.
+I ra ause sis .
 We have much better contact with the public.
-We really understand the wide range of groups in our local communities and the risks people face.
+We really understand the wide ange of groups in our local communities and the risks people face.
 This means that we are very good at knowing how and when to use our resources to have the best effect.

-The amount available to spend on the public sector is still very tight.
-We have made considerable savings and improved our cost-effectiveness over the last five years.
-However, because we can expect to have to deliver more with less funding, we have continued to consider this in our plans for the future.
-Despite these challenges, we continue to benefit from excellent working relationships between the Fire Authority, managers and staff.

-The way we work with partner organisations to reduce risk and improve safety has gone from strength to strength.
-Our partners continue to want to work with us because we continue to make things happen.

-Across the whole of the Service we have fewer staff but this will not put the public or our staff in danger.
-We are working more efficiently because we have flexible work arrangements with our staff who are deployed effectively to ensure risk is managed as low as reasonably practicable.
-Our retained firefighters are vital to the way we deliver quality and value for money services.

-All our staff are fitter and healthier.
+The amount available to spend in the public still very tight.
+We have made considerable and improved our cost-effectiveness over five years.
+However, because we can expe to deliver more with less funding, we have to consider this in our plans for the future. these challenges, we continue to benefic excellent working relationships between Authority, managers and staff. e savings the last ct to have continued Despite it from The way we work with partner organisations to reduce risk and improve safety has gone from Across the whole of the Service we have staff but this will not put the public or our s danger.
+We are working more efficiently be we have flexible work arrangements with o who are deployed effectively to ensure r managed as low as reasonably practicabl retained firefighters are vital to the way deliver quality and value for money serv staff in ecause our staff isk is e.
+Our we All our staff are fitter and healthier.
 There are fewer work-related injuries including deaths and injuries to firefighters.
 Staff are better trained and skilled to carry out their roles and responsibilities, which are getting more and more varied.
 We have the appropriate number of fire stations and the types of emergency response vehicles in some of them have changed.
 Our vehicles are closely matched to the risks we face.
 We are more environmentally friendly.
 We use less energy than we did five years ago because we are doing our bit to reduce the effect we have on the environment.
 We have strong plans for dealing with the risks and emergencies caused by climate change.

-We have in place an enhanced call handling and mobilising control environment.
-We will be sharing this and potentially additional central functions with other partners.

-We have continued to contribute to the National Resilience agenda.
+We have in place an enhanced call handling mobilising control environment.
+We will be sharing this and potentially additional centr functions with other partners. e ۱ We have continued to contribute to the National Resilience agenda.

-Because of the changes and improvements we have made, we are regarded as a high performing Fire and Rescue Authority.
+performing Fire and Rescue Authority.
 The community values the services we deliver and believes that we provide value for money.
 We have our staff to thank for this.